 A Few More Pro Moves

 - No skin?
-Cook the side opposite where the skin was first
+Cook the side opposite where the skin was first.

 - Whole fish?
-Cook both sides — it’s too thick for one-sided heat
+Cook both sides — it’s too thick for one-sided heat.

-- Faster-cooking fish (like arctic char) can be done in 1–2 minutes
+- Faster-cooking fish (like arctic char) can be done in 1–2 minutes.

-- Thicker cuts (like salmon steaks) may take 3–4 minutes
+- Thicker cuts (like salmon steaks) may take 3–4 minutes.

-Grilling fish isn’t about perfection.
+- Grilling fish isn’t about perfection.
 It’s about control.

 Keep your surface clean, your movements minimal and your timing intentional.

-Do that, and you’ll go from “why is this falling apart?” to plating something you’re actually proud of.
+If you do these simple things, you’ll go from “why is this fish falling apart?” to plating something you’re actually proud of.

 🐟 Explore more seafood techniques in the Culinary Arts program at the Institute of Culinary Education.